 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
 Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair that is too long to meet the above standards may be kept in a tight, kempt (no 'fly-away' strands of hair), conservative 'bun' on the back of the head.
+Pony-tails and the like are not permitted.
 Accommodations for religious reasons are permitted.